camenpihor/solar-sym/README.md

 # Solar Sym

-Simulation of the solar system in typescript
+Simulation of the solar system in JavaScript.

 ## Tool(s)

 - Maybe threejs for the animation
-- Node?

 ## Goals